 Development and implementation of the Action plan.

-Here, emphasis is placed on physical preventative measures such as proper hygiene standards and blocking pest access by proofing the facilities.
+Here, emphasis is placed on physical preventative measures such as good hygiene standards and blocking pest access by proofing the facilities.
 Emphasis is also given to the use of physical suppressive control methods, however, the use of chemical preventative measures and suppressive chemical control methods is sometimes necessary in certain situations.
 These are designed and applied with safety of employees the main priority along with efficiency in mind.

 Service report submitted within the Report folder.